AnshikaBanyal/Finanzy/README.md

 ## Technologies Used

-The website has been implemented using HTML and CSS for coding the web pages.
+The website has been implemented using HTML, CSS and JavaScript for coding the web pages.
 These technologies provide a solid foundation for creating responsive and visually appealing user interfaces.

 ## Features and Functionalities